beauty0/Oracle-RentCar-/README.md

 Allsequences.sql

-The sequence file has to three auto- crement code for the 3 tables id,
+The sequence file has three auto- crement code for the 3 tables id with the use of the auto-crement code(Nextval) it retrieves the next value in sequence.

 Insert_allvalues.sql
+This file has all the values of the table 3 tables

 Allfunctions.sql
 Allprocedures.sql
 Allcursors.sql